The Beginner's Guide to Medical Insurance in Canada

 Group health insurance is typically offered by employers to their employees.
 These plans often provide better coverage at a lower cost because the risk is spread across many people.

 Group plans can include medical, dental, and vision care coverage, as well as other benefits like mental health services and wellness programs.
+It is a great option for those who can get this kind of coverage through their employer.
+You get extensive coverage with the perks of lower costs thanks to your employee benefits!

 5. Travel Health Insurance